microsoft/vscode-docs/docs/python/python-quick-start.md

 You can configure Python tests through the Test Panel on the Activity Bar by selecting **Configure Python Tests** and selecting your test framework of choice.

-You can also create tests for your Python project, which the Python extension will attempt to discovery once your framework of choice is configured.
-The Python extension also allows you to run and debug your tests in the Testing panel and view testing output in the Test Results panel.
+You can also create tests for your Python project, which the Python extension will attempt to discover once your framework of choice is configured.
+The Python extension also allows you to run and debug your tests in the Testing view and inspect the test run output in the Test Results panel.

 ![Gif demonstrating test configuration, discovery, and run in the Python extension.](/docs/python/images/quick-start/qs-testing.gif)